HughP/LinguisticsLibrarianList/README.md

 _These resources are sometimes only aggregators, but other times may also be full content.
 These resources are usually not digital repositories._
 ####Aggregators and index(ing) products
 * [OLAC](http://search.language-archives.org/index.html) - An aggregation of resource from a variety of archives.
-* [Glottolog](http://glottolog.org/) - Listings of several biblographies in a web interface
+* [Glottolog](http://glottolog.org/) - Listings of several bibliographies in a web interface
 * [LLBA](http://proquest.libguides.com/llba) - Abstracts and indexes the international literature in linguistics and related disciplines in the language sciences. - _Targeted as a library resource_
 * [Linguistic Bibliography](http://bibliographies.brillonline.com/browse/linguistic-bibliography) - Curated list of linguistics articles separated out several ways, one way is by subject language.
 * [ProQuest Dissertations & Theses Database](http://www.proquest.com/products-services/pqdt.html) - Repository of thesis and dissertations.
 The host institutions of many linguistics programs in the USA participate in ProQuest.